Freemasonry in Croatia: The early years (1749–1795)

 Count Stjepan Niczky founded in 1773 in Osijek Lodge 'Vigilance' (Budnost, Zur Wachsamheit).
-Known Lodge's presidents were its founder, Bjelovar-Križevci County Deputy Prefect Franjo Dolovac and Stjepan's nephew, Count Juraj Niczky.
-Lodge had more than 40 members.
-Official languages of the Lodge were Latin and German.
+Known Lodge's presidents were its founder, Bjelovar-Križevci County Deputy Prefect Franjo Dolovac, and Stjepan's nephew, Count Juraj Niczky.
+The lodge had more than 40 members.
+The official languages of the Lodge were Latin and German.
 Lodge was closed in 1791.

 Count Stjepan Niczky founded another Lodge in 1773 in Križevci but it is known very little about it.
 It is believed that members of this unnamed Lodge were garrison sergeants deployed in the town of Križevci.
 Lodge was involved in the creation of the 'Grand Provincial Lodge of Croatia' (Velika provincijalna loža Hrvatske) in 1775.
-Lodge was closed in 1777 due to death of Count Niczky.
+Lodge was closed in 1777 due to the death of Count Niczky.

 In 1775 Count Franjo Drašković and Austrian Lodge 'Zur gekrönten Hoffnung' founded in Varaždin Lodge 'Three dragons' (Tri zmaja, Zu den drei Drachen), which officially started to work in 1776 under the name 'Friendship' (Prijateljstvo, Zur Freundschaft).
 First Master of the Lodge was Count Franjo Lovro Drašković.
 Official language of the Lodge was German.
-Lodge was closed in 1795 when the Freemasonry was prohibited in Austria.
+Lodge was closed in 1795 when Freemasonry was prohibited in Austria.